← More articles in Cold Email

 What's the ideal structure for a consultation offer email?

-Keep emails scannable in under 30 seconds.
-Use this structure: opening line referencing something specific about the prospect, problem statement acknowledging their likely challenge, your consultation offer focused on benefits, and a clear call-to-action requesting a specific next step like a 15-minute call.
+Keep emails scannable in under 30 seconds with this four-part structure: opening line referencing something specific about the prospect's company (proves you did homework), problem statement acknowledging their likely challenge, your consultation offer focused on benefits not features, and a clear call-to-action requesting a specific next step like a 15-minute call.